openziti/ziti-doc/docusaurus/docs/quickstarts/network/local-with-docker.md

 ### Running the Controller

-Here's an example of how to make a folder for "myFirstZitiNetwork" in your home folder, and then launch a controller using that folder.
-Do note that this command passes a couple extra flags you'll see used on this page.
+Here's an example of how to launch a controller using the folder created in the steps asbove.
+Also, notice this command passes a couple extra flags you'll see used on this page.
 Notably the `--rm` flag and the `-it` flag.
 The `--rm` flag instructs Docker to delete the container when the container exits.
 The `-it` flag will run the container interactively.
 Running interactively like this makes it easier to see the logs produced, but you will need a terminal for each process you want to run.
 The choice is yours, but in these examples